Documents to Start a Divorce

 The settlement agreement details the terms of the property and the division between the parties.
 Even if there is no property or debt to be divided, the settlement agreement includes important provisions about the divorce.

-When one or both spouses own real estate, the information needed will be:
+When one or both spouses own real estate, the following information will be needed:

 - street address